Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 Between extinctions, pollution, global warming, deforestation, population overshoot, inequality, and many other problems, our world is in crisis.
 Our governments and communities are mostly failing to address this.

-There are concrete reasons behind this: inertia, corporate power, learned helplessness, cycles of trauma, and more.
-But the truth is inescapable.
-This way of life is no longer working.
+There are concrete reasons for this failure: inertia, corporate power, learned helplessness, cycles of trauma, and more.
+But the truth is simple: this way of life is no longer working.
 We need change.

 Paradoxically, at the same time as this crisis is unfolding, life is trying relentlessly to live, and there is beauty and joy to be found in every day.
-There is love.
-There is friendship.
-There is laughter.
-There is honor and fear and betrayal.
-There are still spring flowers and winter snowfalls.
-I am convinced that it is in a return to the Earth — to the real world outside our doors and away from our screens —that we will find salvation.
+There is love, friendship, and laughter.
+There is honor.
+There are still flowers in the springtime.
+I am convinced that in a turn away from machines and a return to the Earth — to the real world outside our doors — we will find salvation.

 Here are some of my most popular articles: